Vishesh-21/Full-Stack-Developer-Interview-Prep/js/readme.md

 13. Hoisting : JavaScript moves variable and function declarations to the top of their scope before execution.
 That’s why you can call a function before it’s defined.

+> Variable declarations (var, let, const) are hoisted, but only var is initialized with undefined.

 ---

 14. Generators : Functions that can pause and resume execution.